Kriz-hub/Football_League_Database/README.md

 •	When club or league is deleted a warning is shown that all references will be deleted as well.
 Those references are all shown so the user can see what the consequences are.

+## Database
+•	The database chosen for this is a non-relational database hosted on MongoDB Atlas.
+•	The web application uses 3 database collections, 'Clubs', Leagues and 'Matches'.

+## Skeleton
+I created a wireframe using the program:

 ![front page](https://github.com/Kriz-hub/Football_League_Database/blob/main/static/wireframes/page%201%20home%20small.png)

 ![Page2](https://github.com/Kriz-hub/Football_League_Database/blob/main/static/wireframes/page%202%20small.png) ![Page3](https://github.com/Kriz-hub/Football_League_Database/blob/main/static/wireframes/page%203%20small.png)